Will Future Megacities Be a Marvel or a Mess? Look at New Delhi

 India has the world’s fastest-expanding major economy, which has helped lift millions out of poverty in the past decade.
 But inequality is growing.
 Many are above the official urban poverty line of 47 rupees (64 cents) a day but are not quite middle class and are vulnerable to shocks, according to Sumila Gulyani, program leader for infrastructure and sustainable development in India at the World Bank.
 What’s more, non-monetary measures of poverty, like access to healthcare and education, are sometimes worse for the poorest urban inhabitants compared to their rural counterparts.

 “Housing hasn’t kept pace and environmental issues have lagged,” Gulyani said.
-“The sustainability to manage this massive influx, to keep pace with infrastructure and services, housing, and managing the environment, it reduced the kind of economic returns that you would expect to see from this massive urban population growth.”
+“The inability to manage this massive influx, to keep pace with needs for infrastructure, services and housing, and sustain the environment, has reduced the kind of economic returns that you would expect to see from this massive urban population growth.”

 Government efforts to remedy the housing problems have been beset by difficulties over land acquisition, relocation, infrastructure and environmental concerns.
 One of Delhi’s flagship smart city projects — the development of an enclave for civil servants in the East Kidwai Nagar district — shows some of the obstacles that can make urban regeneration a slow and painful process in India.